Hexane: Uses

 In industry, hexanes are used in the formulation of glues for shoes, leather products, and roofing.
 They are also used to extract cooking oils (such as canola oil or soybean oil) from seeds, for cleansing and degreasing a variety of items, and in textile manufacturing.

 A typical laboratory use of hexanes is to extract oil and grease contaminants from water and soil for analysis.
 Since hexane cannot be easily deprotonated, it is used in the laboratory for reactions that involve very strong bases, such as the preparation of organolithiums.
 For example, butyllithiums are typically supplied as a hexane solution.

 Hexanes are commonly used in chromatography as a non-polar solvent.
 Higher alkanes present as impurities in hexanes have similar retention times as the solvent, meaning that fractions containing hexane will also contain these impurities.
 In preparative chromatography, concentration of a large volume of hexanes can result in a sample that is appreciably contaminated by alkanes.
 This may result in a solid compound being obtained as an oil and the alkanes may interfere with analysis.

-As an internal combustion engine fuel, n-hexane has low research and motor octane numbers of 25 and 26 respectively.
+As an internal combustion engine fuel, n-hexane has low octane numbers; a research octane number of 24.8 and a motor octane number of 26.
 In 1983 its share in Japanese gasoline varied around 6%, in 1992 it was present in American gas between 1 and 3%, and in Swedish automobile fuel in the same year the share was consistently under 2%, often below 1%.
 By 2011 its share in US gas stood between 1 and 7%.